Chuka Umunna: Personal life

-Umunna is married to Alice Sullivan, an employment lawyer.
-The couple have a daughter, born in 2017.
+In 2015, Umunna announced his engagement to employment lawyer Alice Sullivan in The Times.
+They married in 2016.
+Their first daughter was born in 2017, and their second was born in March 2020.
+A third daughter was born in late 2024.

 He is a Crystal Palace F.C. fan.
 He has said that his politics and moral values come from Christianity, but that he is "not majorly religious".

 Several years before he left politics, Umunna was cited as one of the Top 100 most influential Africans by New African magazine in 2015.